fpdavis/Nibbler-Twisted-Tale/README.md

 ### Todo (in order of importance):

 * Nibblers keep getting traped and dying.
-* Add a counter for number of times a path couldn't be calculate and apply kill after some threshold.
-Currently kills are being stollen from Brainspawn and other player tails.
 * Changing Arena Size after first game doesn't work properly.
 * Improved graphics for pellets
 * Add character names for computer depending on dificulty settings